Fire TV Stick Remote Not Working: Reasons and DIY Fixes

 [1].
 Disconnect the Fire TV Stick from the power supply and plug it back into the TV after 10 seconds.

 [2].
-Grab the remote, remove the batteries, and insert them back after a few seconds allowing it to discharge the flea power.
+Grab the remote, remove the batteries, and insert them back after a few seconds, allowing it to discharge the flea power.

 [3].
 Now, try pairing the remote by pressing the Home button and see if it works.

-Unpair and Re-pair Fire TV Remote
+Unpair and Re-pair the Fire TV Remote

 [1].
-To unpair your remote, press and hold down the Back and Home buttons for ten seconds.
-Doing this will unpair your remote.
+Hold down the Back and Home buttons to unpair your remote for ten seconds.

 [3].
 Open Settings >> Controller & Bluetooth Devices on your Fire TV using the second remote.